Mount Garnet, Queensland: Geography

 Various small communities populate the area around Mount Garnet.
 These include Tableland Tin, Innot Hot Springs, Silver Valley and Battle Creek.

 Mount Garnet is at the south-western edge of the Atherton Tableland and on the Kennedy Highway.
 Mount Garnet is about a three-hour drive from Cairns.

 Mount Garnet is 161 km south-west of Cairns via the Bruce Highway, Gillies Range Road, Lake Barrine Road, State Route 25, State Route 24 and the Kennedy Highway.
 From further west it can be accessed via the Kennedy Highway.

 The town of Mount Garnet is in the east of the locality.
 Nymbool is a neighbourhood within the west of locality (17.633°S 145.033°E).

+Although historically part of neighbouring Silver Valley, the now-abandoned township of Coolgarra is just within the boundaries of Mount Garnet in the north-east of the locality (17.57434°S 145.19751°E).

 Not far from the base of Garnet Hill on the south east side is Warruma Swamp.
 This wetland is home to many variety of birds.
 Originally Warruma was a swamp and boasted a water source that never ran dry.
 Now it is used for a water supply to the township.
 Fresh water is continually pumped from the Herbert River into Warruma, then pumped out of there into holding tanks for the town supply.

 Mining isn't the only industry at Mount Garnet, some of the best cattle producing properties are in the district.
 Crops of mangoes, corn and other crops are grown on the nearby Herbert River.
 Blencoe Falls on the Herbert River can be accessed from many of these cattle properties.

+Mountains

-Mount Garnet has the following mountains:
+Mount Garnet has the following mountains (from north to south):